nginx/unit-docs/source/configuration.rst

        (default).

    * - :samp:`rootfs`
-     - Pathname of the directory
-       to be used as the new
+     - String; pathname of the directory to be used as the new
        :ref:`file system root
        <conf-rootfs>`